 In my practice, I specialize in issues that emerging adults encounter.
-My patients in their 20s and 30s most often seek treatment for anxiety, OCD, depression, bipolar, ADHD, alcohol or drugs, and eating disorders.
+My patients in their late teens, 20s, 30s, and up, most often seek treatment for anxiety, OCD, depression, bipolar, ADHD, alcohol or drugs, and eating disorders.

-I treat college and graduate students at the psychiatry clinic of the University of Houston, which has an enrollment of 41,000.
-My private practice in Bellaire, Texas is one mile south of the Houston Galleria.
+I treat college and graduate students at the psychiatry clinic of the University of Houston, which has an enrollment of 45,000.
+My private practice in Bellaire, Texas is two miles south of the Houston Galleria.

 A graduate of Southwestern Medical School in Dallas, I trained at Timberlawn Psychiatric Center, a program specializing in psychodynamic psychotherapy.
 I taught as clinical associate professor at Southwestern, as volunteer faculty of the University of Texas Medical School at Houston, and at the University of Houston.